containers/podman/troubleshooting.md

 #### Solution

-If the entry in the Dockerfile looked like: RUN useradd -u 99999000 -g users newuser then add the `--log-no-init` parameter to change it to: `RUN useradd --log-no-init -u 99999000 -g users newuser`.
+If the entry in the Dockerfile looked like: RUN useradd -u 99999000 -g users newuser then add the `--no-log-init` parameter to change it to: `RUN useradd --no-log-init -u 99999000 -g users newuser`.
 This option tells useradd to stop creating the lastlog file.

 ### 7) Permission denied when running Podman commands